Table of contents

 This image shows the Redacto privacy management platform for DPDPA compliance

 Redacto is Indiaโ€™s DPDPA compliance platform for consent, data governance, vendor risk, PIA, ROPA, and DSAR automation.
-Its relevant modules for a DPO function include Unified Consent Manager, Automated DSAR Management, Privacy Impact Assessment Automation, AI-Driven Data Discovery & Mapping, Vendor Risk Management, Audit & Reporting, and Unified Privacy & Security Trust Center.
+For a DPO function, the relevant Redacto capabilities include Unified Consent Manager, Automated DSAR Management, Privacy Impact Assessment Automation, AI-Driven Data Discovery & Mapping, Vendor Risk Management, Audit & Reporting, and Unified Privacy & Security Trust Center.

 โ€